mongodb/docs-golang/source/includes/quick-start/atlas-setup.rst

 .. figure:: /includes/figures/atlas_connection_select_cluster.png
    :alt: Atlas Connection GUI cluster selection screen

 Proceed to the **Connect Your Application** step and select the Go driver.
-Then, select the "Connection String Only" tab and click the **Copy** button to copy the *connection string* to your clipboard as shown below.
+Then, click the **Copy** button to copy the *connection string* to your clipboard as shown below.

 .. figure:: /includes/figures/atlas_connection_copy_string.png
    :alt: Atlas Connection GUI connection string screen